 The Innovation of Work

 The nature of work has changed.
-Everything from how we communicate to the products we design has shifted dramatically, and those changes will only continue to happen more rapidly.
-In this session, sponsored by Northwestern Mutual, local and corporate tech entrepreneurs will walk us through how they’ve impacted the corporate landscape, highlighting what’s next on the horizon and how you and your team can incorporate the workplace shifts to come.
+From how we communicate to the products we design, rapidly changing technology has disrupted our way of work, and to be sure, the changes have only begun.
+In this session, sponsored by Northwestern Mutual, local and national technologists will walk us through how they are breaking down traditional corporate archetypes.
+They’ll also highlight what’s next on the horizon and offer ideas on how to respond to the workplace shifts to come.

 Sponsored by: Northwestern Mutual